 Since the technology is new to Canada, the project will carefully consider and monitor privacy and other legal issues to ensure acceptable use of footage as governed by the Freedom of Information and Privacy Act (FOIP) and the Criminal Code.

 There are currently no plans in place to adopt this technology at the end of the project.

 When will officers wear the cameras?

-In October 2012, a small number of officers will begin testing the cameras in the course of their regular duties.
+In October 2012, a small number of officers began testing the cameras in the course of their regular duties.

 How will I know if I’m being recorded?